alvinmasaba/Rock-Paper-Scissors/README.md

-Rock Paper Scissors from The Odin Project curriculum:
+Rock Paper Scissors project from The Odin Project curriculum:

+Simple browser based rock, paper, scissors game.

 What I Learned:
   - How to return a random item from an array